Sakura Wars: Setting and characters

 The Sakura Wars series is set during a fictionalised version of the Taishō period, with the chronology currently running from 1923 (Taisho 12) to 1940 (Taisho 29).
 The games are set in the cities of Tokyo, Paris and New York.
 The setting combines real locations with fantastical events and steampunk-based technology.
 The central conflict of the series is between demonic forces created by the ingrained darkness in human hearts.
 To combat this in Tokyo, the Japanese government created a unit of steam-based mecha called Koubu powered by spirit energy.
 While a few men are capable of using them, women form the main combat units because of their stronger spiritual power.
 This group is known as the Imperial Assault Force, based in a theater and working undercover as the Imperial Theater Revue.
 The group to which the protagonists belong is the Flower Division (Hanagumi), the main combat troop.
 Other groups make cameo appearances in the story if present.

 The first four games follow the military and romantic exploits of Imperial Army officer Ichiro Ogami.
 Originally assigned to the Imperial Assault Force in Tokyo, he later traveled to Paris and trained the newly formed Paris Assault Force before returning to Tokyo and commanding the two united Flower Divisions during the events of Sakura Wars 4.
 For So Long, My Love, the lead protagonist was changed to Ogami's nephew Shinjiro Taiga, who is sent in place of Ogami to train the New York Combat Revue.
-The 2019 soft reboot of Sakura Wars takes place in 1940, twelve years after an event called the "Great Demon War" saw the destruction of all three original Flower Divisions.
+The 2019 soft reboot, Shin Sakura Wars takes place in 1940, twelve years after an event called the "Great Demon War" saw the destruction of all three original Flower Divisions.
 New divisions were created across the world and began competing with each other, with the newly reformed Tokyo Flower Division being the main protagonists.